alekhyacodes/alekhyacodes/README.md

 - 👋 Hi, I’m @alekhyacodes
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning React Native
-- 📫 This is where you can reach me:everyonecancode22@gmail.com
+- 📫 you can reach me here everyonecancode22@gmail.com

 <!---
 alekhyacodes/alekhyacodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.